ethanruhe/high-performance-r/Tutorial.md

 At a high-level, functional programming is motivated by starting with simple, "primitives," and using these building blocks to create more complex functions.
 This allows you to concisely define any functionality only once.
 In R, the building blocks are anonymous functions, closures, and lists of functions.
 These are discussed in more depth below.

 R's ```lapply()``` function is a good example of a function with functional programming in mind.
 It takes two arguments, (1) a list and (2) a function, plus any arguments that have to be passed to (2).
 The function in (2) is applied to each element of the list in (2).
-A new list of the resulting values is returned.
-The ```lapply()``` allows you to combine the use of any arbitrary input function with the ability to apply it quickly to a queue of inputs.
+A new list of the resulting values is returned. ```lapply()``` allows you to combine the use of any arbitrary input function with the ability to apply it quickly to a queue of inputs.
 This is the essence of combining useful primitives: "do this to each item of a list" can be disassociated with any particular "doing" to those items.

 ## Basic Building Blocks
 ### Anonymous Functions
 If you don't give an R function a name, you get an anonymous function.
 These are often useful when it isn't necessary to create a named function that will be used repeated throughout your code.
 (These are analogous to Python's [lambda functions](https://stackoverflow.com/questions/890128/why-are-python-lambdas-useful)).
-Since these are actual R functions, they have a ```body()```, a parent ```environment()```, and ```formals()``` as the proceeding sections suggested they would.
+Since these are actual R functions, they have a ```body()```, a parent ```environment()```, and ```formals()``` as the proceeding sections suggest they would.

 Note that calling an anonymous function requires an extra set of parentheses to clearly indicate what exactly you're calling.
 For example: